OmarAlghamdi/AHK-registration-script/README.md

 ### Why should you use AHK?
 AHK is free, open source and has large community all over the world.
 You should not use a crappy app or extension while there is a legitment solution. by using a crappy extension or app you are risking your security and privacy.
-AHK is light and you can use it to do amazing stuff.
+AHK is lightweight and you can use it to do amazing stuff also.

 ### Convenced? here is a quick exlenation to the example script.
 * Anything after a simicolon is a comment